datagy/python-bundesliga-scrape/README.md

-# python-bundesliga-scrape
+# Scraping Bundesliga Data in Python

-Scraping Bundesliga data using Python and Beautiful Soup and doing some analysis in Pandas.
+In this Jupyter notebook we scrape Bundesliga data using Python and Beautiful Soup and do some quick analysis in Pandas.
+The script iterates over a number of different Bundesliga seasons and generates a usable Pandas dataframe for analysis.